rust-bakery/nom/doc/upgrading_to_nom_5.md

 reducing the parsing speed.
 Since compilation features are additive, if a dependency used nom with `verbose-errors`, it would be activated for all dependencies

-The new error management simplifies the internal type, reomving the `Context` type and the error conversions that needed to happen everywhere.
+The new error management simplifies the internal type, removing the `Context` type and the error conversions that needed to happen everywhere.

 Here's how the types change.
 Before: